isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Adanson's Monstera.md

   <h4>Growing:</h4>
 	<p>Adanson’s Monstera is a low maintenance plant that does best in consistently moist soil and environments with high humidity. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> will encourage a bushier look.</p>
 	<p>For consistent and rapid growth, this plant can be <a href="/page-index/horticulture-techniques/fertilising/">fertilised once a month with a high nitrogen fertiliser</a>.</p>
+		<p>Wipe down the leaves with a soft rag to remove dust deposited to prevent pests such as <a href="/page-index/pests/spider-mites/">spider mites</a>. </p>
 <p>As with all potted plants, regular repotting once a year will prevent it from becoming <a href="/page-index/plant-problems/root-bound/">root bound</a>.</p>
+		<p>This plant can be trained to climb up a <a href="/page-index/hardscapes/trellises/">trellis</a> or a wall.
+Take note that the roots used for climbing may leave marks on surfaces.</p>
 	<br>
 </section>